top of page

 W.B: Carpe diem Byron - carpe!!

-B: Surely this would be a backward step - I can't have partaken in such avant-garde adventures in The East - and acquired such extraordinary fame - and become so lusted after - simply to return to rustic rumblings reminiscent of my Southwell sojourns - no!
-It shan't happen - I wonder what she looks like - Fletcher!!
+B: Surely this would be a backward step - I can't have partaken in such avant-garde adventures in The East - and acquired such extraordinary fame - and become so lusted after - simply return to the rustic rumblings reminiscent of my Southwell sojourns - no! it shan't happen - I wonder what she looks like - Fletcher!!

 F: Yes my Lord